-California and USDA-APHIS initiated epidemiologic and genetic investigations in response to the vND outbreak in backyard chickens in Southern California.
-These investigations will provide a better understanding of factors associated with vND virus transmission among backyard chickens and other susceptible species.
-These investigations include:
+California and USDA-APHIS initiated epidemiologic and genetic investigations in response to the vND outbreak in backyard/exhibition chickens in Southern California.
+These investigations provided a better understanding of factors associated with vND virus transmission among backyard chickens3 and other susceptible species.
+These investigations included:

-- Analysis of the phylogenetic characteristics of the virus - Estimation of the probability of homes in Southern California owning backyard birds - A field-based study of backyard case and control premises using data collected through site visits and interviews with backyard-chicken owners - A field-based study of commercial poultry case premises using data collected through site visits and interviews - An epidemiologic disease-spread simulation model of vND spread among bird-owning households in Southern California and comparison of alternative control options - An examination of within-flock disease transmission and the impact on the time to detection in unvaccinated backyard flocks - Prediction of disease mortality and infection prevalence in vND infected flocks of varying flock sizes and vaccination status - Estimation of the time of disease introduction in vND infected commercial layer barns using egg production and mortality data - An analysis of spatial and spatiotemporal patterns of disease and the spatial dependence of vND transmission risk.
+- Analysis of the phylogenetic characteristics of the virus, - Estimation of the probability of homes in Southern California owning backyard birds, - A field-based study of backyard case and control premises using data collected through site visits and interviews with backyard-chicken owners, - A field-based study of commercial poultry case premises using data collected through site visits and interviews, - An epidemiologic disease-spread simulation model of vND spread among bird-owning households in Southern California and comparison of alternative control options, - An examination of within-flock disease transmission and the impact on the time to detection in small unvaccinated flocks, - Prediction of disease mortality and infection prevalence in vND infected flocks of varying flock sizes and vaccination status, - Estimation of the time of disease introduction in vND-infected commercial layer barns using egg production and mortality data, - An analysis of spatial and spatiotemporal patterns of disease and the spatial dependence of vND transmission risk.

-This report is a supplement to previous epidemiologic investigations of this outbreak reported in December 2018 (USDA-APHIS, 2018).
-This report includes the preliminary results from these investigations, in an effort to provide producers, industry, and other stakeholders with epidemiologic information and to archive the analytical work performed to support outbreak response.
+This report is a supplement to previous epidemiologic investigations of this outbreak reported previously.
+This report includes the results from these investigations, to provide producers, industry, and other stakeholders with epidemiologic information and to archive the analytical work performed to support future outbreak response.